rogerchamberlain/rogerchamberlain.github.io/modules/09/studio.md

 The key to control flow is the ability to compare values.
 AVR assembly language includes a compare instruction: `cp`.
 Let's use it.

 1. Set up your repository.
-We have written a bare bones project, `CSE132-studio12/programControl` (very creatively named).
+We have written a bare bones project, `programControl` (very creatively named).
 In it are assembly stubs for four functions.
 Let's start by writing `lessThan()`.

 2. If you carefully review most loops or if-statements you'll notice that they nearly always use a relational operator, like `==`, `!=`, `<`, `<=`, etc.  These operators produce a boolean value based on the relationalship between values: are they the same? are they different? does the first come before the second? is the first either before or the same as the second? etc.